tjmaynes/stock-picks-optimizer/README.md

-# stock-picks-optimizer-cli
+# stock-picks-optimizer
-> A CLI app that determines how many shares (current price) of stock(s) you can purchase with a given budget.
+> A CLI/web app that helps users determine how many shares (current price) of stock(s) you can purchase with a given budget.

 ## Usage